mckurtti/getting-and-cleaning-data-project/CodeBook.md

 ## Identifiers

-* `Subject` - The ID of the test subject
+* `subject` - The ID of the test subject
-* `ActivityDescription` - The type of activity performed when the corresponding measurements were taken
+* `activity` - The type of activity performed when the corresponding measurements were taken

 ## Measurements